NDCLab/readAloud-valence-dataset/materials/readAloud-ldt/scripts/readme.md

 # Experimental Script

-The PsychoPy script is currently running on Pavlovia.
-If you would like to see or fork it, please contact us.
-Once data collection has ended, this page will include an open access link to the GitLab repository for the .psyexp experiment and its resources.
+The PsychoPy script was run on Pavlovia, which uses GitLab.
+If you would like to see or fork it, please follow [this link](https://gitlab.pavlovia.org/NdcLabB/read-aloud-val-o_s1_r1_e1).